jpdonasolo/CSC_51073_EP-Computer-Vision-Final-Project/README.md

 ## Running the code
 This project uses `uv` as a package manager.
 You can download it [here](https://docs.astral.sh/uv/guides/install-python/).

+This code was tested mostly in Ubuntu.
+If running from mac, please change the following line in `src/workout_trackerworkout_tracker.py` from
+`cap = cv2.VideoCapture(0)`
+to
+`cap = cv2.VideoCapture(0, cv2.CAP_AVFOUNDATION)`

-Then, just run from the root directory:
+Then, run from the root directory:
 `uv run src/workout_tracker/workout_tracker.py`

 By default, the code will download and run the finetuned model.
 To use the pretrained model, just add `--model pretrained`.

 ## Finetuning
 If you intend to run the finetuning code, make sure to follow this steps:

-### rar
-Some of the datasets are downloaded as `.rar` files.
-To `unrar` them, make sure to download the [executable](https://www.win-rar.com/download.html?&L=0) and unzip it in the root folder.

 ### Kagglehub
 The project also downloads datasets from [Kaggle](https://www.kaggle.com/) using `kagglehub`.
 In order to work properly, your machine must have an autentication API token.
 You can read about it [here](https://www.kaggle.com/docs/api).